open-life-science/open-life-science.github.io/_posts/2021-12-06-announcing-applications-for-ols-5.md

 We encourage you to watch the OLS graduations from last three cohorts [on YouTube](https://www.youtube.com/openlifesci) to get a sense of what the project will be like (direct link to [OLS-3 graduation calls](https://www.youtube.com/playlist?list=PL1CvC6Ez54KD01eg-XVq0AUHNEpG9dnrA)).

-For OLS-5 we'll be offering micro-grants as suggested for the [OLS-3 and OLS-4]({% link _posts/2020-11-23-micro-grants-in-2021-ols-3-ols-4.md %}) to help grow participation and inclusion, and to support budding new projects.
+For OLS-5 we'll be offering micro-grants, as we did in [OLS-3 and OLS-4]({% link _posts/2020-11-23-micro-grants-in-2021-ols-3-ols-4.md %}) to help grow participation and inclusion, and to support budding new projects.
 More details regarding the budget will be shared in a separate blog post.